egil10/peoples/docs/VERCEL_DEPLOY.md

 - ✅ Game mode toggle works
 - ✅ Timer delay toggle works

-Your quiz will be live at: `https://your-project.vercel.app/peoples`
+Your quiz will be live at: `https://your-project.vercel.app` (root domain, no subdirectory)

 Happy deploying! 🎉